aloisdg/awesome-regex/README.md

 ## Tips & Tricks

-- [Five Invaluable Techniques to Improve Regex Performance](https://www.loggly.com/blog/five-invaluable-techniques-to-improve-regex-performance/) - Be ready to craft your own powerful, yet efficient regular expressions.
+- [5 Invaluable Techniques to Improve Regex Performance](https://www.loggly.com/blog/five-invaluable-techniques-to-improve-regex-performance/) - Craft your own powerful, yet efficient regex
-- [The Bad, the Better, and the Best](https://www.loggly.com/blog/regexes-the-bad-better-best/) - A Story about How Just a Few Characters Can Make Such a Big Difference in Performance
+- [The Bad, the Better, and the Best](https://www.loggly.com/blog/regexes-the-bad-better-best/) - How a few characters can make a difference in performance

 # Other awesome lists